skip to content

 Seminars & classes

-The Institute runs a comprehensive training, support and development programme for its PhD students.
-Frequent seminars are designed to develop research skills, technique and thinking.
-First year PhD students are required to attend these seminars, and all PhD candidates are strongly encouraged to take advantage of the comprehensive training and many interdepartmental workshops offered within the University.
-The Institute of Criminology holds weekly seminars and events and candidates for the PhD are strongly encouraged to participate in the wider research culture of the Institute.
+The Institute runs a comprehensive training, support, and development programme for its PhD students.
+These regular seminars are designed to develop research skills, technique, and thinking.
+First-year PhD students are required to attend these seminars, and all other PhD students are strongly encouraged to take advantage of the comprehensive training and many interdepartmental workshops offered within the University.

 Posters and Presentations

-PhD students will be expected to give a short presentation on their research during their first and second year.
+PhD students will be expected to give a short presentation on their research during their first and second years.

 Feedback